AlchemyCMS/alchemy_cms/README.md

 - Completely free:
   - BSD License
   - No Enterprise Licences, or Community Editions
-- Hostable on any Server that supports RubyOnRails and ImageMagick ([Software Requirements](https://github.com/magiclabs/alchemy_cms/wiki/Software-Requirements))
+- Hostable on any Server that supports RubyOnRails and ImageMagick ([Software Requirements](https://github.com/magiclabs/alchemy/wiki/Software-Requirements))

 Rails Version
 -------------

-This branch of Alchemy runs with Rails 3.1.3.
+This branch of Alchemy runs with Rails 3.2

+If you are looking for a Rails 3.1 compatible version check the master branch.

 If you are looking for a Rails 3 compatible version check the rails-3 branch.